Virginia Tech® home

 • State-of-the-art technical systems

-*The Cube is a space that is shared between the Moss Arts Center and the Institute for Creativity, Arts, and Technology, scheduled by the Moss Arts Center.
+*The Cube is a space that is shared between the Center for the Arts and the Institute for Creativity, Arts, and Technology, scheduled by the center.
 The Cube is a highly adaptable space for immersive environments, intimate performance, audio and visual installations, research, and experimental investigations of all kinds.

 Moss Arts Center